dictation-toolbox/Caster/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.

+## Pull Request Status as defined by Contributor.
+!--- Please check one of the following boxes to indicate the status of the pull request -- !--- Marking 'Complete' states that you believe the pull request is ready to be merged and feature complete -- !--- Marking 'Work in progress (WIP)' means you are still developing features.
+Code Review upon request only. -- !--- Once the status is is checked as complete the pull request is ready review by a Maintainer--

+- [ ] Work in progress (WIP)
+- [ ] Complete

 ## Maintainer/Reviewer Checklist

 !--- Please leave these unchecked and add any other specific tasks you would like a --